MilsonCodes/loggo/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+---

+This library was created and developed using Cursor.ai, an AI-powered IDE that helps developers write better code faster.